phalcon-orphanage/docs/en/reference/routing.rst

 Replacing Controller-Front Router
 ---------------------------------
-If you are using the Phalcon_Controller_Front_ to create the MVC control flow, you could replace the default router to define custom routes or alter its standard behavior:
+If you are using the :doc:`Phalcon_Controller_Front <../api/Phalcon_Controller_Front>` to create the MVC control flow, you could replace the default router to define custom routes or alter its standard behavior:

 .. code-block:: php